 - Practical skills gained through multiple site visits to key cultural, festival and tourist attractions.

 - Substantive work placement that will bring students in direct contact with key organisations in the Tourism and Event Management sectors.

 - Exit Awards: Higher Certificate in Business in Tourism and Event Operations (NFQ Level 6) after Year 2 and Bachelor of Science in Tourism and Event Management (NFQ Level 7) after Year 3.

 What follow-on study opportunities are available?

-Graduates who achieve a minimum of a second class honours degree are eligible to apply to a range of masters and postgraduate courses within Institute of Technology Carlow, for example the MSc in Digital Marketing, Masters of Business or those available in other institutions.
+Graduates who achieve a minimum of a second class honours degree are eligible to apply to a range of masters and postgraduate courses within SETU Carlow, for example the MSc in Digital Marketing, Masters of Business or those available in other institutions.

 What exemptions will I receive?-